Shezmoin/Quotes/README.md

 Through the creation of the website, I used Chrome DevTools to troubleshoot and test the responsiveness of the website.

-## Wireframe

-I used Wireframe.cc to create my wireframes.

 ## Deployment
 This project was developed using Visual Studio Code IDE, committed to git and pushed to GitHub using the inbuilt functions of VSCode